midlifemario/payomatix_web_SDK/README.md

 ## Custom Request Timeouts

 By default PHP cURL request timeouts are set.
-To modify request timeouts (connect or total, in seconds) you'll need to tell the API client to use a CurlClient other than its default.
-You'll set the timeouts in that CurlClient.
+To modify request timeouts (connect or total, in seconds) you'll need to tell the API client like this.

 ```php
 <?php